lvbin01/project/sandstone-storage-driver.rst

 To use the SandStone driver, the following are required:

-- Network connectivity between the OpenStack host and the SandStone USP management interfaces
+- Network connectivity between the OpenStack host and the SandStone USP management interfaces.

-- HTTPS or HTTP must be enabled on the array
+- HTTPS or HTTP must be enabled on the array.

-When creating a volume from image, add the following configuration keys in the ``[DEFAULT]`` configuration group of the ``/etc/cinder/cinder.conf`` file:
+When creating a volume from image, add the following configuration keys in the ``[DEFAULT]``. configuration group of the ``/etc/cinder/cinder.conf`` file:

 Configuration example
 ~~~~~~~~~~~~~~~~~~~~~

 The following table contains the configuration options supported
 by the SandStone driver.

 .. code-block:: ini